SAP-samples/teched2022-XP261/README.md

 ## Requirements

-The requirements to follow the exercises in this repository are...
+The requirements to follow the exercises in this repository

+- internet access
+- basic operations and SAP BTP knowledge

 ## Exercises